 - 1 Tbsp fresh lemon juice

-- 1/3 cup sprouted almonds, chopped
+- 1/3 cup raw almonds, preferably sprouted, chopped

 - Place carrots in a steamer basket in a pan and cover with a lid.
 Cook over medium heat for 7-8 minutes or until carrots are fork tender.